-Criteria Indicators / Guidance

-1.1 The unit of Indicators:

-certification

-provides adequate 1.1.1 (C) Management documents that are specified in the RSPO P&C are

-information to made publicly available.

-relevant

-stakeholders on 1.1.2 Information is provided in appropriate languages and accessible to

-environmental, relevant stakeholders.

-social and legal

-issues relevant to 1.1.3 (C) Records of requests for information and responses are maintained.
+Criteria Indicators / Guidance 1.1 The unit of certification Indicators: provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPO P&C are made publicly available. stakeholders on environmental, social and legal 1.1.2 Information is provided in appropriate languages and accessible to relevant stakeholders. issues relevant to 1.1.3 (C) Records of requests for information and responses are maintained.

-Criteria Indicators / Guidance RSPO Criteria, in appropriate languages and forms to allow for effective participation in 1.1.4 (C) Consultation and communication procedures are documented, disclosed, implemented, made available, and explained to all relevant stakeholders by a nominated management official.
-1.1.5 There is a current list of stakeholders and their nominated decision making. representatives.
+Criteria Indicators / Guidance RSPO Criteria, in appropriate languages and forms to allow for effective 1.1.4 (C) Consultation and communication procedures are documented, disclosed, implemented, made available, and explained to all relevant stakeholders by a nominated management official. participation in decision making.
+1.1.5 There is a current list of stakeholders and their nominated representatives.
 Guidance for the JE: The JE is responsible to make available a guideline on providing adequate information on environmental, social and legal issues relevant to RSPO Criteria and inform Group managers and Individual Producers on the mechanism.
 The JE is responsible for providing adequate information on environmental, social and legal issues relevant to RSPO Criteria relating to its operation as an entity.
 The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.
-1.2 The unit of certification commits to ethical conduct in all Indicators: 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts. business operations and transactions.
-1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.
+1.2 The unit of certification commits to ethical conduct in all Indicators: 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts. business operations and 1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice. transactions.
 Guidance for the JE: The JE is responsible to make available a policy on commitment to ethical conduct in all business operations and transactions and inform Group managers and Individual Producers on the mechanism.
 The JE is responsible for the implementation of its policy on commitment to ethical conduct mechanism throughout its own operations and transactions.
 The JE is responsible for providing guidelines, and assessing and documenting compliance at the level of Group management and Individual Producers.